Fixed-fee deliverable · SMB operators & leadership teams

 • Examples: expansion stress, repeated hiring debates, automation or AI choices spanning multiple teams

-Altvina: Blueprint path
+The Altvina Blueprint path

-• Independent experts only when the blueprint shows a real gap—not as default capacity
+• Independent experts only when the Blueprint shows a real gap, not as default capacity

 If support is needed later